 One of the worst examples I have incurred with lack of authenticity is being involved in a ministry to where people were more concerned with drawing attention to themselves or capitalizing on a fellowship or devotion with trying to over talk someone else or state how their situation was much more difficult or their spiritual experience was much more monumental.
-Even worse they would talk about others behind their back, or even share confidential information outside of the group, therefore compromising trust, integrity and loyalty.
-I myself have had incurred recent tough times and I have had Christians tell me that they would be there for me, pray for me, and “stand in the gap” However I did not hear from them, nor did they even try to reach out to me further.
+Even worse they would talk about others behind their back, or even share confidential information outside of the group, therefore compromising trust, integrity, and loyalty.
+I myself have had incurred recent tough times and I have had Christians tell me that they would be there for me, pray for me, and “stand in the gap” However I did not hear from them later, nor did they even try to reach out to me further.
 On an even deeper bruise to my spiritual core, I have served in the ministry to where co-leaders have even went to the lengths to tear me down to other leaders, talk behind my back, even to head pastor(s) due to reasons beyond my rationalization.
-Quiet possibly jealously, lack of confidence, or obsessive desire to be “on top” and to be the center of attention.
+Quiet possibly due to jealously, lack of confidence, or obsessive desire to be “on top” and to be the center of attention.

 During my years of being saved, involved in the church and serving in ministries; it was a few that showed up in a big way.
 That did exude authenticity by calling me, praying over me in person, even laying hands on me in a group sitting, or praying with and for me over the phone, or showing up at my front door with food, a good movie, and snacks, even when I live within 30-60 minutes of their home.
 Even paying over due bills for me anonymously.
 There is a difference between “friends”, “acquaintances”, and “true non-fair weather Christian friends” Those are friends a person should seek to hold on to, cherish, and keep close.

 However, we are all human with human flaws.
 Many times we do not desire to seem un- authentic.
 We get busy, we get distracted, and satan likes to put up obstacles.
 Sometimes we have no clue we may be “posing”.
-I face the reality as I have been guilty of “posing”.
+I have faced that reality as I have been guilty of “posing”.
 Well, I have to admit I may have come on a bit strong at times, especially in competitions.
 In the martial arts I often exuded a loud “Kia” to intimidate my opponent.
 Maybe making a few fancy moves and techniques to display my “talents” as to possibly “show off” a bit.
 Sometimes I may have amplified my accomplishments when around a group of very accomplished and higher educated people than myself.
 I have been guilty of “name dropping” in conversations as to somehow create a higher degree of connections amongst peers or in conversations.
 I am competitive, and I like to win.
 I also can have a “big personality” and I am rather driven.
 So in the course of trying to strive towards accomplishments, I may of not kept in mind the personalities and emotions of others.
 It has taken a few years to be more observant of my Spiritual Gifts and to utilize them in love.

 Even as I write this blog, I do use a pseudonym.
-However I do that not for “posing” it is for a cloud in an effort to protect some interests, and to draw more attention to inspiration, our Creator, and not of myself.
+However I do that not for “posing” it is for a cloud in an effort to protect some interests, privacy, and to draw more attention to inspiration, our Creator, and not of myself.

-However though decades of living through the bad and the good, and growing closer to God, I seek more authentic things, and I prefer to exude authenticity.
+However through decades of living through the bad and the good, and growing closer to God, I seek more authentic things, and I prefer to exude authenticity.
 I intently try to be more authentic in all that I do.
 I am seeking to understand and live out that it is more about Him and less about me.
 I am also attracted to more authentic people.
 People that walk the talk.
 People that are more open, and are not afraid to be more vulnerable for the cause of Christ.
-Someone who is willing to share their testimony to the point of sobbing often get’s my attention.
+Someone who is willing to share their testimony to the point of sobbing, often get’s my attention.
 People face a variety of struggles, especially if they have lived a few years.
 We all have stories, and they are often not fairy tales.
 To be that open, sharing what God has done for them in the midst of hopelessness, and that they found victory in their Heavenly Father, get’s my attention.

 I know as I fellowship with others in church, family, and friends I seek and strive to be authentic.
 When I am walking closer to God, my spiritual gifts often detects “posers” as well.
 I think it is because of the combination of what my top three Spiritual Gifts are which are first; Mercy, tied for second is Admin/Exhortation, and third is Apostleship.

 I have heard people say that churches are full of “hypocrites”, and “posers”.
 I would have to say, by experience, that is most certainly true.
 However, so is the world, and a church is not a museum for saints, it’s a hospital for sinners!
-Just as I would not make fun of an obese person working out in the gym, for he or she is trying to better herself or himself.
+Just as I would not make fun of an obese person working out in the gym, for he or she is trying to better himself or herself.
 I seek not to judge anyone, especially if they graced the doors of church to seek this person we call Jesus or a higher meaning and purpose of it all in the Creator of the Universe.

-However I do seek out more authentic people both in church and out in the world for the more inner circle in my life.
+However, I do seek out more authentic people both in church and out in the world for the more inner circles in my life.
 I like to know who I am inviting into my life, and especially in my children’s lives.
 If not owing it to myself, I certainly owe that to my children.
 To me the most important characteristics a person may have is, Integrity, Honesty and Loyalty.
 Jeopardizing those three for me is deal breaker.

 Although we must look at Jesus if we are believers.
-I know the phrase, “What Would Jesus Do” may seem to by an overly used cliche these days.
+I know the phrase, “What Would Jesus Do” may seem to by an overly used saying these days by Christians.
 Regardless, it is still true today, as it was when it was first coined.
-So, although I desire my inner circle to be authentic and a defray from posers; I still to go into the world and, yes, into the church, and seek to love them anyway.
+So, although I desire my inner circle to be authentic and a defray from posers; I still to go into the world. and, yes, into the church, and seek to love them anyway.
 We are all sinners saved by grace, none of us are perfect.
 And yes, if you are being “authentic” to yourself, you must admit you may have very well been a “poser” in some area, in some way in your life, at some time.
 We all have egos, we all want to feel important, and I think a majority of us all dream of being someone greater than ourselves.